sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_26_ConfigurePrivilegedIdentityManagementForAADRoles.md

 6. Select the **Select role** menu and then select **Compliance Administrator**.

-7. You can use the **Search role by name** filter to help located a role.
+7. You can use the **Search role by name** filter to help locate a role.

 8. Under **Select member(s),** select **No member selected**.